 Smoky Party-Style Jollof Rice is the “crème de la crème” of all jollof rice dishes.
 There are various recipes for Nigerian jollof rice, but the fundamentals of a party jollof rice are one that has stood through the test of time.
 Parties such as weddings, grand birthday celebrations, baby naming ceremonies and the celebration of life (burial of someone who has lived a long and full life) are a huge part of the Nigerian culture.
 Thus, as with many cultures, food plays an important role.

 A great occasion starts from the kitchen.
 Such as on the morning of a wedding celebration day, when either caterer, chefs, and/or renowned family cooks gather to prepare the dishes.
 Everyone has a role to play in preparing the varieties of dishes, such as soups, stews, meat dishes, yam dishes and rice dishes.
 The two main rice dishes for most wedding parties are Jollof rice and Fried rice.
 The jollof rice made for a celebration is richer, vibrant and more flavourful with a smokey aroma.
-The smoky aroma is typically derived from the dishes being cooked outdoor over burning wood (a.k.a. firewood).
-However, there are various steps in the cooking process that aids this smokey aroma which can be enhanced in an indoor kitchen on a stovetop resulting in a perfect Smoky Party-Style Jollof Rice.
+The smoky aroma usually emanates from the dishes cooking over burning wood (a.k.a. firewood).
+However, there are various steps in the cooking process that creates this smokey aroma achievable in an indoor kitchen on a stovetop resulting in a perfect Smoky Party-Style Jollof Rice.

 The tomato base

 Jollof rice starts with a tomato base and there are various ways to make this.
-Unlike other styles of jollof rice, the tomato base for a Smoky Party-Style Jollof Rice has to be highly concentrated.
-This is done by pre-cooking the tomatoes with all other fresh vegetables.
+Unlike other styles of jollof rice, the tomato base for a Smoky Party-Style Jollof Rice has to be of a high concentrate.
+You can achieve this by pre-cooking the tomatoes with all other fresh vegetables.
 This process dries up the liquid and eliminates the possibility of a raw tomato taste.
 It also intensifies the flavour and results in vibrant red colour.

 As I mentioned in my Jollof 101 article, the type of rice used in cooking Jollof is important.
 Smoky Party-style Jollof rice is typically made with rice that has been parboiled.
 Originally the women cooking the rice would soak the rice in hot water.
-This helps to remove excess starch and also when the rice is added to the stew base it doesn’t bring the temperature down.
-A consistent temperature prevents the rice from being unevenly cooked.
+This helps to remove excess starch and also you add the rice into the stew base it doesn’t bring the temperature down.
+A consistent temperature prevents the rice from cooking unevenly.
 The rice that was typically used then were raw unprocessed rice, but these days you can find the already parboiled rice in shops.
 Hence, there is no need to soak and parboil, rather a quick rinse with warm water is enough.

 Fresh meat stock

-Jollof rice is typically served with a type of beef, chicken or fish.
-These are usually freshly made.
-For twice-cooked method is the classic Nigerian way of cooking most meats.
+Accompaniments for Jollof rice are usually beef, chicken or fish.
+The twice-cooked method is the classic Nigerian way of cooking most meats.
 Beef, chicken or any other type of meat are boiled with seasonings and then fried, grilled or smoked.
 The leftover liquid from cooking the meat is then used as stock for cooking the main dish.
 Such as soups, stews and various rice dishes.
 Well-seasoned meat stock is not optional for a flavourful Smoky Party-Style Jollof Rice.